About David

 When CD players were new and experimental, my first Sony CD player had a problem tracking one of my CDs.
 The sliding arm the optical laser was on would start oscillating back and forth wildly until it could no longer track the CD.
 After obtaining a repair manual for the CD player, complete with schematics and circuit board diagrams, I tracked down the feedback circuit for the optical slider, examined the feedback signal, and decided if I could clip the signal to keep it below 0.3 volts that might solve the problem.
 I added two germanium diodes to the circuit to clip the feedback signal to keep it below 0.3v, and it worked!
 My CD player worked perfectly from then on.

-A few years ago I was involved in pioneering research at the UCSB Institute For Collaborative Biotechnologies.
+A while ago I was involved in pioneering research at the UCSB Institute For Collaborative Biotechnologies.
 There I designed and coded an Artificial Pancreas System for type 1 diabetics that connected an insulin pump with a continuous glucose monitor via a software feedback loop.
 My father had been a Type 1 Diabetic for over 50 years, so I felt honored to be involved in getting that project started.

 More recently I worked on embedded systems design and development at Santa Barbara Control Systems (SBCS).
 They manufacture controllers for swimming pools and other large bodies of water such as the water fountains in Las Vegas.